Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

-In Fig.~\ref{VrNT60lag}, we present the temporal evolution of radial velocity $V_r$ ($\rm km~s^{-1}$; a, d), proton number density N ($\rm 10^5 ~ cm^{-3}$ and $\rm 10^3 ~ cm^{-3}$; b, e) and magnetic field strength $\left|\mathbf{B}\right|$ (G; c, f) at 3 (a, b, c) and 21.5 $R_s$ (d, e, f).
-These parameters are monitored at the same solar latitude as Earth, but at a longitude that is lagging $60^\circ$, assuming that the solar wind takes approximately 100 hours to travel from 0.1 to 1 AU \citep{wang2025sipifvmtimeevolvingcoronalmodel}.
-The black solid lines, black dashed lines, diamonds, and gray solid line denote the parameters derived from the time-evolving simulations on the $5_{th}$-, $6_{th}$- and $7_{th}$-level subdivided geodesic meshes and observed by the WIND satellite at 1 AU, respectively.
-It reveals that a peak$\big/$trough in the plasma density profile generally corresponds to a trough$\big/$peak in the velocity profile in the three meshes.
-Moreover, the appearance times of the peak$\big/$trough in plasma density, radial velocity, and magnetic field strength coincided with each other in different meshes.
-However, both magnetic field strength and radial velocity are typically higher in the finer meshes, whereas plasma density tends to be lower.
-It is also noticed the radial velocity and plasma density values in the $7_{th}$-level mesh closely match those in the $6_{th}$-level mesh, except in the vicinity of peaks and troughs.
+In Fig.~\ref{VrNT60lag} we present the temporal evolution of radial velocity $V_r$ ($\rm km~s^{-1}$; a, d), proton number density N ($\rm 10^5 ~ cm^{-3}$ and $\rm 10^3 ~ cm^{-3}$; b, e), and magnetic field strength $\left|\mathbf{B}\right|$ (G or nT; c, f) at 3 (a, b, c) and 21.5 $R_s$ (d, e, f).
+These parameters were monitored at the same solar latitude as Earth, but at a longitude that lags by $60^\circ$, assuming that the solar wind takes approximately 100 hours to travel from 0.1 to 1 AU \citep{wang2025sipifvmtimeevolvingcoronalmodel}.
+The radial velocity observed by the WIND satellite\footnote{\url{https://cdaweb.gsfc.nasa.gov/index.html/}} \citep{king2005JGR} at 1 AU is also presented.
+It reveals that a peak or trough in the plasma density profile generally corresponds to a trough or peak in the velocity profile in the three meshes.
+Moreover, the appearance times of the peak and trough in plasma density, radial velocity, and magnetic field strength coincided in different meshes.
+The magnetic field strength and radial velocity are typically higher in finer meshes, however, whereas the plasma density tends to be lower.
+The values of the radial velocity and plasma density in the seventh-level mesh closely match those in the sixth-level mesh, except in the vicinity of peaks and troughs.